Graylog2/documentation/pages/pipelines.rst

 Processing Pipelines
 ********************

-Graylog's new processing pipelines plugin allows greater flexibility in routing, blacklisting, modifying and enriching messages as they flow through Graylog.
+Graylog's new processing pipelines plugin allows greater flexibility in routing, blacklisting, modifying, and enriching messages as they flow through Graylog.

-Pipelines and rules are no longer configuration for pre-build code (like extractors and stream rules are) but are represented as code, much like Drools rules are.
-This gives them their great flexibility and extensibility.
+Pipelines and rules are not configuration for pre-built code, as extractors and stream rules are, but are instead represented as code, much like Drools rules.
+This gives them great flexibility and extensibility, and enables live changes to Graylog's message processing behavior.

-The language itself is very simple and can be extended by functions, which are fully pluggable.
+The language used for pipeline rules is very simple and can be extended by functions, which are fully pluggable.

-The following pages introduce the concepts of pipelines, rules, stream connections and the built in functions.
+The following pages introduce the concepts of pipelines, rules, stream connections, and the built-in functions.

 .. toctree::
    :titlesonly: